dorukismen/blockchain_python/README.md

 # blockchain_python

-To create and mine a blockchain on python with Flask and Postman
+This project is about creating and mining a blockchain on python with Flask and Postman.